SheLovesCode/StudyGroupWebApp/documentation/Coding Review Guide/Coding review guide.md

 * The code has appropriate unit tests.
 * The tests for the code are well-designed (they are correct, sensible, and useful).
 * The tests must be well maintained.
+* The tests do not require client input.

 ## Naming
 * The developer used clear names for everything.
 * The developer used the appropriate coding style guides for naming conventions.
+* Ambiguos names have comments to indicate the identity.

 ## Comments
 * Comments must be clear and useful.
 * Comments must explain why instead of what.
+* No comments necessary for self explanatory functions.

 ## Style
 * The code conforms to the coding style guides provided.